aarcher07/Statistical-Models-in-R/README.md

 This workshop is part of the Data Science Workshops hosted by Research Computing Services at Northwestern University (2020).

-The purpose of the workshop is to introduce students in how to conduct statistical modeling with linear, logistic and Poisson regression.
+The purpose of the workshop is to introduce students to statistical modeling using linear, logistic and Poisson regression.

 Students are expected to have knowledge of R and regression analysis.